kazmakai/creative-events/README.md

 ### Unresolved bugs
 - Commenter thumbnail doesn't reflect user avatar change
 - In the event edit page, datetime-local is not prefilled based on what was entered before.
 Need to re-enter date and time every time event is edited
-- Need to track the user who created the event.
+- Need to track the user who created the event because the app only shows "hosted by" is the user.

 ## Status